garygarygogogo/PSCFNet/README.md

 Create a directory 'pretrain_models' to place the above backbone.

 ## Training and Testing
+You can train the model as followed.

 ```shell
     python train.py
 ```

 For testing, you have to prepare a pretrained model.
 You can train one by yourself.
-We will upload the pretrained models if the paper is accepted.
+We will upload the pretrained model if the paper is accepted.
 ```shell
     python test.py
 ```